scrabbletank/farhome-rules/monstroustreasure.md

 ***Brittle.*** This creature loses 1 defense die for every wound it has taken, removing Defense dice before Superior Defense.

 ***Magical Creation.*** This creature is incapacitated while inside an anti-magic field.
-When the target of _Dispel Magic_ add 2 failures to the spellcasting roll.
+The Enchanted Armor can be targeted by _Dispel Magic_ as if it was a 3rd level spell, incapacitating it for 10 minutes on success.

 **Actions**